ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 To request public keys, the Client sends a shortened Key Distribution Request to the KDC ({{ssec-key-distribution-request}}), formatted as follows.
 The payload of this request MUST contain the following fields:

-* 'get_pub_keys', which has for value a CBOR array including either:
+* 'get_pub_keys', which has as value a CBOR array including either:
   - no elements, i.e. an empty array, in order to request the public key of all current group members; or
   - N elements, each of which is the identifier of a group member, in order to request the public key of the specified nodes.